Amina Mama: Career

-In 2008, Mama accepted a position at Mills College in Oakland, California, United States.
+In 2008, Mama accepted a position at Mills College in Oakland, California.
 After moving, she commented: "I have learned America isn't just a big, bad source of imperialism."
-Professor Mama became Barbara Lee Distinguished Chair in Women's Leadership at Mills—the first person to hold this position.
-She co-taught a class called "Real Policy, Real Politics" with Congresswoman Lee on topics concerning African and African-American women, including gender roles, poverty, HIV/AIDS, and militarism.
-She was also Chair of the Department of Gender and Women Studies at the University of California, Davis.
+She was appointed the Barbara Lee Distinguished Chair in Women's Leadership at Mills, and co-taught a class called "Real Policy, Real Politics" with Congresswoman Lee on topics concerning African and African-American women, including gender roles, poverty, HIV/AIDS, and militarism.
+In 2010. she appointed Chair of the Department of Gender and Women Studies at the University of California, Davis.

-Mama is the Chair of the board of directors for the Global Fund for Women, and advises several other international organisations.
-She has sat on the board of directors of the United Nations Research Institute for Social Development.

-Mama serves on the advisory board for the feminist academic journals Meridians and Signs.
+Mama was the chair of the board of directors for the Global Fund for Women, and continues to advise several other international organizations.
+She has sat on the board of directors of the United Nations Research Institute for Social Development and serves on the advisory board for the feminist academic journals Meridians and Signs.

-In 2012, Mama also took part in co-principal investigations with Margo Okazawa-Rey, Rose Mensah-Kutin, and other women over the militarized and post-conflict areas of Sierra Leone, Liberia, Ghana, and Nigeria, where they explored the role of feminist research in activism, policy change, and women's empowerment.
+Between 2020 and 2022, Mama served the Kwame Nkrumah Chair in African Studies, which is situated in Institute of African Studies at the University of Ghana.

 One of her best known works is Beyond the Masks: Race, Gender and Subjectivity.
 She is also involved in film work.
 In 2010, she co-produced the movie The Witches of Gambaga with Yaba Badoe.